Unannounced

 combing the barren moors, still searching?

-I’m not a big reader of poetry, but I’ve come to appreciate the form and how a good poem can open a door to something deeper.
+I’ve come to appreciate the form of poetry and how a good poem can open a door to something deeper.
 Your Horses feels like that.

 I like the mood and tension in the poem.
-The idea that the horses represent something enduring, balanced, and solid—”statue-like,” “unmoving,” and “patient.”
-Yet they also seem fleeting, almost otherworldly—”dropped momentarily from some other planet.”
+The idea that the horses represent something enduring, balanced, and solid: “statue-like,” “unmoving,” and “patient.”
+Yet they also seem fleeting, almost otherworldly, ”dropped momentarily from some other planet.”
 They are both real and dreamlike, a vision you can see but can’t quite hold.

-Horses have carried us through history—across fields, into battle, helping languages and cultures to spread.
+Horses have carried us through history, across fields, into battle, helping languages and cultures to spread.
 Yet here they are not tools of progress but metaphors for something far more profound.

 The sub-title After Ted Hughes isn’t a casual nod.
 Hughes’ own poem The Horses is a meditation on silence and nature’s stillness.
 Amid the fame and noise of Hughes’ later life, Hollander appears to be asking whether he ever truly left that primal encounter with the horses on the moors.

-The poem contrasts the wildness of nature with the trappings of public life and success—“the crowded streets of London… the scandals… the accolades.”
+The poem contrasts the wildness of nature with the trappings of public life and success, “the crowded streets of London… the scandals… the accolades.”
 That fleeting moment of mystical connection on the moors stands against a lifetime of acclaim and distraction.

-It suggests that once we glimpse a moment of real stillness or peace—perhaps even a kind of spiritual awakening—we may spend our lives trying to get back to it.
+It suggests that once we glimpse a moment of real stillness or peace, perhaps even a kind of spiritual awakening, we may spend our lives trying to get back to it.
 But like wild horses, it can’t be summoned.
 It arrives unannounced, and then it’s gone.

 Such moments remind us that beauty and peace do exist, even when life makes us doubt it.